Resume

 I focused on international and investigative reporting at the J School.
 While there I was immersed in environmental journalism, data journalism, international reporting, investigative techniques, and working in teams.
 My master’s project focused on climate and jobs.

-Eastern Michigan University – Bachelor of Science in Journalism – 2009 to 2016
+Eastern Michigan University – Bachelor of Science journalism – 2009 to 2016

 I fell in love with reporting as a student.
 There were weeks when I wrote the entire news section of my student paper!
 My first journalism experience was when I started there in 2012.
 By the end of my tenure in 2016, it was not unusual for my work to be the entire news section.
 I also was the news intern at EMU’s local affiliate for NPR, 89.1 WEMU, while I was a student.